Manage Lake Formation and Athena user permissions

 Permissions to encrypted data, metadata, and Athena query results

-Underlying source data in Amazon S3 and metadata in the Data Catalog that is registered with Lake Formation can be encrypted.
+Underlying source data in Amazon S3 and metadata in the catalog that is registered with Lake Formation can be encrypted.
 There is no change to the way that Athena handles encryption of query results when using Athena to query data registered with Lake Formation.
 For more information, see Encrypt Athena query results stored in Amazon S3.

 -